8 Best Cordless Screwdrivers (Save Time and Energy)

 Speed

-Though one would be tempted to believe that a higher operating speed would prove beneficial, this is not always the case.
-In fact, attempting to drive fasteners at too great of speed can lead to striping, ultimately damaging the fastener in question.
+Though you would be tempted to believe that a higher operating speed would prove beneficial, this is not always the case.
+In fact, attempting to drive fasteners at too great of speed can lead to stripping, ultimately damaging the fastener in question.

 Therefore, extensive value is offered by a cordless screwdriver that features adjustable speed settings, which allow users to operate with the perfect blend of speed and precision.
 Variable settings of this nature also serve to reduce operator fatigue.